After Charlie Murphy Died, Murphy’s Final Tweet A ‘Cryptic Message’ That Touches Hearts

 Charlie Murphy, Eddie Murphy’s brother, is dead after a struggle with leukemia.
 Charlie died on Wednesday, April 12, and he was thinking of the devoted Charlie Murphy movie fans and followers right up to the end.
-Us magazine shared that on the night before Murphy died, he sent a ‘cryptic’ message on Twitter.
+Us Weekly shared that on the night before Murphy died, he sent a “cryptic” message on Twitter.

 “One to sleep on,” Murphy tweeted, as part of his ongoing series of morning and evening tweets during his battle with leukemia.
 “Release the past to rest deeply.”